- Environmental change of the post-glacial period

 - Using the past as a source of information for contemporary environmental issues

-- the Aboriginal use of fire, for example how frequently they used fire, whether it varied in different environmental settings (e.g. ridge tops versus valleys; coastal versus inland etc) and whether this use of fire varied through time;
+With regards to pre-colonial fire regimes I am interested in how Australian Indigenous people used fire, for example how frequently they used fire, whether it varied in different environmental settings (e.g. ridge tops versus valleys; coastal versus inland etc) and whether this use of fire varied through time for example during climatic/socio-economic transitions when more complex procurement techniques were perhaps required for survival.
+All of these research questions are underpinned by a desire to improve proxies of past fire regimes and particularly charcoal isolated from well-dated accumulating sediments.

 I am a member of the following professional associations: